Governed AI Workflows · Banks & Credit Unions

 Executive alignment

-Interviews with leadership: strategic goals, board pressure, risk tolerance, and where AI could matter most.
+Strategic goals, board pressure, risk tolerance, and which coordination gaps matter most.

 P2